matteratomic/matteratomic/README.md

 ###

-<p align="left">Self taught full stack programmer with a keen interest in computational biology</p>
+<p align="left">Self taught full stack programmer with a keen interest in web/app development and computational biology💻🧬</p>

 ###